Summary

 Note: COUNTIF handles multiple criteria with an "OR" relationship (i.e. COUNTIF (range, {"red","blue", "green"}) counts red, blue, or green.

 Now we have the arrays we need to find positions (row numbers).
-For this, we use MATCH, set up for exact match, to find zero values.
+For this, we use MATCH, set up for an exact match, to find zero values.
 If we put the arrays created by COUNTIF above into MATCH, here is what we get:

 MATCH(0,{0;0;0;0;0;0;0},0) // 1 (Joe)